zzc6332/worker-handler/README.md

 Calling `this.$end()` within `Action` can also pass the message to `Main` through `Promise`.

-The first parameter that `$end()` receives is the message data to be passed, and the optional second parameter is `transfer`.
+The first parameter that `$end()` receives is the message data to be passed, and the optional second parameter is `transfer` (if not specified, then all transferable objects in the message will be automatically identified and placed into `transfer`).

 ❗**Attention**: The `Action` cannot be defined as an arrow function if `this.$end()` needs to be called.